rightson/corestack/docs/proposal/bun_adoption.md

 ## Overview

-This document outlines the strategy and considerations for adopting Bun as the JavaScript/TypeScript runtime for the lightweight-web-seed stack.
+This document outlines the strategy and considerations for adopting Bun as the JavaScript/TypeScript runtime for the corestack stack.
 Bun is a modern, fast, all-in-one JavaScript runtime that can significantly improve development experience, build times, and runtime performance.

 **Implementation Status**: 🔴 Not Started (0% complete)